-Ben Retzlaff enters his second season as an assistant coach on Head Coach Matt Siverling’s staff at UW-Eau Claire.
+Ben Retzlaff enters his third season as an assistant coach on Head Coach Matt Siverling’s staff at UW-Eau Claire.

-Retzlaff attended nearby McDonell Central Catholic High School in Chippewa Falls, where he was a four-year varsity participant and two-time all-conference selection on the basketball court.
-During his senior season, he led the Macks to a school-best 27-2 record and the 2016 WIAA Division 5 State Championship.
+Prior to coaching, Retzlaff attended nearby McDonell Central Catholic High School in Chippewa Falls, WI, where he was a four-year varsity participant and two-time all conference selection on the basketball court.
+During his senior season, he led the Macks to a school-best 27-2 record and the WIAA Division 5 State Championship.
 He was named ESPN-Madison Game MVP.

-Retzlaff scored 1,020 career points and was named 2015-16 Chippewa County Player of the Year.
-He holds the McDonell school record for three-pointers in a game (11), the Leader-Telegram Northwest Wisconsin record for three-pointers in a season (101), the WIAA Division 5 State Tournament record for steals in a game (7), steals in a tournament (9), and three-pointers made in a tournament (7).
+He was a 1000 point scorer and was named 2016 Chippewa County Player of the Year.
+Retzlaff holds the McDonell school record for three-pointers in a game (11), the Leader-Telegram Northwest Wisconsin record for three-pointers in a season (101), the WIAA Division 5 State Tournament record for steals in a game (7), steals in a tournament (9), and three-pointers made in a tournament (7).
 Retzlaff was a WBCA All-Star and selected to the WBCA All-State Team in 2016.

 Retzlaff then attended NCAA (DIII) St. Norbert College for one year and was named to the Midwest Conference All-Academic Team.
 There, Retzlaff began his coaching understudy with the late Coach Woody Wilson, a basketball legend in the state of Wisconsin.

 In the summer of 2017, Retzlaff transferred to the University of Wisconsin-Eau Claire and joined Siverling’s staff as an assistant.
 He is currently pursuing his undergraduate degree in Integrated Strategic Communication-Public Relations.